History of Jardine Matheson & Co.: Imports and exports

 Jardines were a major importer and exporter of all manner of goods prior to the 1937 Japanese invasion of China.
 Tea and silk ranked high on the list of commodities exported.
 As long ago as 1801, precursor firms to Jardines had secured the first licences from the East India Company to exports teas to New South Wales and Van Diemen's Land and when the East India Company's trade monopoly was overturned in 1834, the firm lost no time in expanding its tea business.
-By the 1890s Jardines were exporting large quantities of Keemun.
-Soochong, Oolong, Gunpowder, and Chun Mee tea.
+By the 1890s Jardines were exporting large quantities of keemun, souchong, oolong, gunpowder, and Chun Mee tea.
 Ocean steamers laden with these cargoes departed from Fuzhou and Taiwan, as well as from the firm's godowns (warehouses) on the Shanghai Bund bound for Europe, Africa, and America.
 Silk played a prominent role as a commodity during Jardine's first century of operation.
 Before the Japanese invasion, the firm shipped from Japan to America, France, Switzerland, England, and elsewhere.
 For many years before war broke out in the late 1930s, the firm operated its own EWO Silk Filature or factory for producing the material.
-The firm also owned large warehouses in Shanghai, Tientsin, Tsingtao, Hankow, and Hong Kong, which provided access to the products of the cold north, such as wool, furs, soya beans, oils, and oilseeds and bristles as well as the produce of the vast agricultural centre, which included tung and other vegetable oils and oilseeds, egg products, bristles, and beans; and also the marketable yield of the sunny south, its tung oil, aniseed, cassia bark, and ginger.
+The firm also owned large warehouses in Shanghai, Tianjin, Qingdao, Hankou, and Hong Kong, which provided access to the products of the cold north, such as wool, furs, soya beans, oils, and oilseeds and bristles as well as the produce of the vast agricultural centre, which included tung and other vegetable oils and oilseeds, egg products, bristles, and beans; and also the marketable yield of the sunny south, its tung oil, aniseed, cassia bark, and ginger.
 Hongkong and Shanghai were the main import and export centres while branch offices also engaged in these activities on a smaller scale dealing in products from timber to foodstuffs, from textiles to medicines, from metals to fertilizers, and from wines and spirits to cosmetics.

 Correspondents

 From early on in its history, Jardines did business with a series of "correspondents" in other countries.
 These companies acted as agents for Jardines and were either independent or partly owned by the firm.
-In London's Lombard Street, Matheson & Co., Ltd., founded in 1848 as a private house of merchant bankers, became a limited company in 1906 and acted as Jardine's correspondent in London.
+In London's Lombard Street, Matheson & Company, founded in 1848 as a private house of merchant bankers, became a limited company in 1906 and acted as Jardine's correspondent in London.
 The company was controlled by Jardines and the Keswick family and was the leading Far Eastern house in London.
 New York based Balfour, Guthrie & Co., Ltd., a firm founded by three Scotsmen in 1869, looked after the firm's interests in the United States of America.
 Further correspondents were located in various countries in Africa, Asia and Australia.
-Jardine's sister company in Calcutta, Jardine Skinner & Co. was established in 1844 by David Jardine of Balgray and John Skinner Steuart, it became a major force in the tea, jute and rubber trades.
-During the Second World War the company changed its name to Jardine, Henderson, Ltd., later run by John Jardine Paterson.
+Jardine's sister company in Calcutta, Jardine, Skinner & Co was established in 1844 by David Jardine of Balgray and John Skinner Steuart, it became a major force in the tea, jute and rubber trades.
+During the World War II the company changed its name to Jardine, Henderson, Ltd., later run by John Jardine Paterson.